RG-7/DSA/README.md

 4. Implement Kruskal's minimum spanning tree algorithm.
 5. Implement Prim's minimum spanning tree algorithm.
 6. Implement Dijkstra's shortest path algorithm.

+## LA_11: Hash Table Assignment<a id="hash"></a>
+1. Write a program to determine the most frequent element in an array.
+If there are multiple elements that are appearing the maximum number of times, then print any one of them.
+2. An array A[] of n numbers and another number x is given to you.
+Write a program to check whether or not there exist two elements in A[] whose sum is exactly x.
+3. You are provided with two arrays.
+Write a program to find numbers which are present in the first array, but not present in the second array.
+4. Write a program that creates union and intersection lists from the two Linked Lists given as an input.
+The union list contains unique elements present in both the input Linked Lists and intersection list contains common elements present in the given lists.
+Order of elements in output lists doesn’t matter.